 The third time had been a charm.
 I found myself precariously balancing atop Mexico’s fourth largest mountain–Nevado de Toluca—reaching out gingerly for a congratulatory shake of our guide’s hand.
 I could not help but betray my feelings to Salvador and the other climbers as their happiness for my achievement seemed to eclipse their own.
 Drained from the effort to summit, diminished by the austere surroundings—craggy fields of rock and boulders blanketed by thick fog, I felt relief mixed with the residue of fear.
 The silence of the place only accentuated the eerie tension.
 High fives and picture taking were a brief respite from what the doctor described as the mood from “Dracula’s Castle.”

-Walo, my 58 year old Peruvian climbing partner, put his hand on my shoulder and squeezed, “Nice job my friend…we made it.”
+Walo, my 58-year-old Peruvian climbing partner, put his hand on my shoulder and squeezed, “Nice job my friend…we made it.”
 Talkative, with a wide grin, Walo was the most outgoing of the colleagues making it a point not only to speak English to the “gringo” but to harmonize on a pop song earlier during the ascent.
 He seemed to greatly relish his recollections of the United States, especially trips to Huntington Park in California.
 The two of us shared an apple before Salvador urged us to follow him in the descent of Friar’s Peak (15, 390 feet) and begin the trek along the extinct volcano’s ridge.

 I was careful not to delude myself into thinking this was over—from experience I knew the descent was always the most difficult part.
 I promised myself not to relax until we made it safely to the valley floor below.

-I could not have wished for better company—a world class climber, Salvador is the most renowned climber in Mexico running a mountain climbing school and business in Mexico City.
+I could not have wished for better company—a world class climber, Salvador is the most renowned climber in Mexico running a mountain climbing school and business, Mountain Adventures in Mexico City.
 He had returned from an expedition to Mount Everest the year before where he had been struck down by severe altitude sickness at Camp One and hospitalized in Katmandu for one month.
 After the elementary climb today, he would be traveling to Bolivia to guide climbers on other peaks.
 His crowning achievements included Aconcagua (South America’s highest peak), Elbrus (Europe’s highest peak), Mount Rainier (USA) and Pico de Orizaba (Mexico’s highest mountain).
-Short, compact and brimming with confidence, climbing was his passion.
+Short, compact, and brimming with confidence, climbing was his passion.
 The other members of our group included Dr. Pepito who had logged more than 30 years in the mountains, and his wife, Nancy.
 Then Trickee, a veteran climber, and Rosalia, a member of the Mexican Alpine Club for one year.
 All of them were welcoming and excited to see me “bag” another peak on the mountain the Aztecs called Xinantecatl.

-The hike along the ridge was complicated by wet scree and earth, rock slabs soaring hundreds of feet into the air….the constant up and down and the negotiating of unstable rocks and stones.
+The hike along the ridge was complicated by wet scree and earth, rock slabs soaring hundreds of feet into the air…the constant up and down and the negotiating of unstable rocks and stones.
 While not initially affected by the altitude, a headache soon came on.
 My companions urged me to continue hydrating.
 It was soon obvious the trek would consume the entire day as it included three contiguous peaks.
 I began to fall behind the group and was thankful Trickee remained with me as the rear guard.
-My breathing became more and more shallow, my pauses more frequent and lengthy in duration.
+My breathing became more and more shallow, my pauses more frequent and lengthier in duration.
 I sensed Salvador and the group were concerned so I put on a brave face and continued the up and down, clinging to rocks and flirting with some precipices that were not for the weak of heart.
 I was now getting far more than I had bargained for.

 The focus soon changed to that of survival.
-I kept repeating to myself—“Make it down…all the way down!”
+I kept repeating to myself, “Make it down…all the way down!”
 I also noticed my friend Walo was mute—having not uttered a word to anyone during the last hour.
-During a break, I leaned back against a lichen covered rock while Pepito clamped an oximeter to my finger tip.
+During a break, I leaned back against a lichen covered rock while Pepito clamped an oximeter to my fingertip.

 “The oxygen saturation of your blood is normal but your breathing is terrible.
 Deep breaths…deep breaths my friend.”